eliasmagn/QloApps_LIKK/README.md

 - Assign tasks to employees or named teams, capture acknowledgement/completion timestamps and manage statuses inline without leaving the console.
 - A lightweight mobile view is available at `index.php?controller=AdminKlOperationTasks&mobile_view=1&token=…`, letting logged-in staff review their queue, update statuses, release tasks and claim unassigned work from housekeeping devices.
 - Toolbar buttons export pending tasks for the next seven days to CSV or iCalendar so schedules (now including assignment summaries) can be shared with external partners.
-- Daily cron runs also deliver an HTML/text digest and overdue reminders to the addresses listed in `KLOPERATIONS_DIGEST_RECIPIENTS` (comma/space separated emails via the `Configuration` table or module upgrade script).
+- Daily cron runs deliver HTML/text digests and overdue reminders using the subscription-aware preferences managed under **Operations → Notification Preferences** (quiet hours, channel opt-ins, queued retries).
+Legacy fallback addresses can still be provided via `KLOPERATIONS_DIGEST_RECIPIENTS` (comma/space separated) when needed.
 - Configure reusable teams by storing JSON or newline-delimited entries in `KLOPERATIONS_TEAMS`; each entry provides a `id`/`label` pair surfaced in the assignment form for quick selection.

 To run the generator on demand you can trigger the cron hook: